 NOTATION SESSION 7 Wednesdays 5:30-6:45pm EST (notice the new time!)
 December 1, 8, and 15

 This ongoing series of original notation classes introduces you to mensural notation, the system primarily used during the 14th-16th centuries.
 Being able to read from the original greatly enhances our understanding of how the music we love works and can give new insights for our performance practice.
-After having spent the first few sessions in the 16th century, the sessions offered in the fall 2021 focus on the 15th century.
-In the upcoming 6th session we will continue to work with Oxford MS. Canon.
-Misc.
-213, an important manuscript source of the early 15th century now held at Oxford Library.

 Open to all instrumentalists and singers, class pitch is 440.
 All levels welcome - basic abilities on your instrument/voice and basic music-reading skills are a prerequisite.
 This class is specifically geared towards students who already have at least completed the introductory notation class or have equivalent experience.
 If you don’t have any prior early notation experience at all but would still be interested in joining the class, please feel free to contact us.

 Manuscript images shown here are, top: Trinity Carol Roll excerpt, middle: Egerton Manuscript, initial on f.72v, and bottom: Ritson MS, excerpt from f.
 26v